Exporters on alert, containers short in China lockdown fallout

-Shipping giant Maersk says its running low on 40ft refrigerated containers in New Zealand, as our primary industries keep a close watch on the impact of Shanghai's Covid lockdown on exports.
+Shipping giant Maersk says it's running low on 40-foot refrigerated containers in New Zealand as our primary industries keep a close watch on the impact of Shanghai's Covid lockdown on exports.

 Maersk head of Oceania export market My Therese Blank said Shanghai Covid restrictions were now entering their fourth week.